 12. Vintage mid-century retro

-For a home office with instant elegance and maturity, add vintage furniture, like a stunning wooden desk or an antique armoire for storage.
-The typically darker timbers of this style pair beautifully with copious white decor and punchy black acents.
-Here are two lovely home offices styled with Mid-century timber desks.
+For a home office with instant elegance and maturity, add vintage furniture, like a stunning Mid-century wooden desk or an antique armoire for storage.
+The typically darker timbers of this style pair beautifully with copious white decor and punchy black accents.

 13. Get hygge with it